htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     :index:`JobRankPreemptions<single: JobRankPreemptions; ClassAd machine attribute>` ``JobRankPreemptions``:
-    The total number of times a running job has been preempted on this machine due to the machine’s rank of jobs since the *condor\_startd* started running.
+    The total number of times a running job has been preempted on this machine due to the machine's rank of jobs since the *condor\_startd* started running.
     :index:`JobStarts<single: JobStarts; ClassAd machine attribute>` ``JobStarts``: